 Anna Gugan utilises the research carried out at the United Bank of Carbon to inform a range of partners external to the University, including local authorities, charities and local schools.
 Anna is determined to ensure that her work helps to bring about the change that she wishes to see in the world, to help mitigate climate change and deliver sustainability in the community.
 Her commitment to helping partners and providing useful information to guide those developing climate change strategies is outstanding.
 Anna demonstrates the importance of building partnerships and sharing information to support others in achieving sustainability goals.

 Communication Matters and MEETinLEEDS: For their Positive Impact Partnership that led to the launch of the Augmentative and Alternative Communication (AAC) awards ceremony, celebrating all forms of communication and fostering inclusivity at its core.

 Joanne Jordan: For her involvement in ensuring the inclusion of the #2023PlasticFree pledge in a tender for a national cleaning services framework, driving strategic sustainability.

 SAIL (Sustainable Arts in Leeds): For their Leeds-wide partnerships that are working to embed sustainability in the arts and culture sector, inspiring change in similar organisations.

-Student into Schools Team: For their outstanding work making the SiS programme more inclusive for international students, whilst providing local schools with their invaluable experience and skills.
+Student into Schools Team (SiS): For their outstanding work to make the SiS programme more inclusive for international students, whilst providing local schools with their invaluable experience and skills.